Anthony-ZC/Robotic_Studio_Bipedal_Robot/README.md

-# Robot Studio (2024 Fall) Full Project Implementation
+# Robot Studio: Bipeda Robot Full Project Implementation
 It is a bipedal robot implementation for Columbia MECE 4611 Robotics Studio created by ***Zewen "Anthony" Chen*** and ***Xinhe "Carl" Yang*** (Fall 2024).
 We get inspiration by Yuhang Hu's work [CB-20](https://www.youtube.com/watch?v=Y0fBdpLf9ZI&t=1s) and redesign it.

 For those who attend Robotics Studio in the future or want to build their own first bipedal robot, I hope this implementation can help you.
 But remember, it is far from perfect. <u>**So, do not just copy it, make it better!**</u>